lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 * A direction indicator (DI) indicating the packet direction.
 Three values are possible:

-  * UP LINK (Up) when the field or the value is only present in packets sent by the Dev to the App,
+  * UPLINK (Up) when the field or the value is only present in packets sent by the Dev to the App,

-  * DOWN LINK (Dw) when the field or the value is only present in packet sent from the App to the Dev and
+  * DOWNLINK (Dw) when the field or the value is only present in packet sent from the App to the Dev and

   * BIDIRECTIONAL (Bi) when the field or the value is present either upstream or downstream.